Search

 The measurement example shows the comparison of the particle shape of samples 2 and 4 from Fig. 6.
 Sample 4 contains significantly more non-spherical particles or satellites.
 This is shown by the Q3 distribution of the shape parameters aspect ratio and symmetry.
 The further the curve in the diagram lies to the right (values closer to 1), the more symmetrical or round the particles are.

-Metal Powders & Additive Manufacturing - Abbildung 12a
+Metallpulver & Additive Fertigung - Abbildung 12a

-Metal Powders & Additive Manufacturing - Abbildung 12b
+Metallpulver & Additive Fertigung - Abbildung 12b

 Abbildung 12: